Anibal-Quiroz-P5/Portfolio_02/Readme.md

-## Estructura de Carpetas del back-end
+## Back-end folder structure

 - `.github/workflows/`:
   - `push.yml`
-  - This folder is intended for GitHub Actions workflows
+  - This folder contains GitHub Actions workflows and the file defines the actions to be performed when pushing changes to the repository.
 - `.husky/`:
   - `.gitignore`
   - `husky.sh`